 Find out more at the Study Abroad website.

 Spending a year living and studying in another country is a unique experience.
 Unlike the passing tourist, you have the chance to totally immerse yourself in another culture.
 You will gain unforgettable experiences and memories that you will draw upon in your working and personal life for years to come.
 In addition to this, the proven ability to live and work in an international context is an asset that many employers actively seek.

 On this course, your year abroad replaces the third year of your degree (it does not add an additional year to your studies).

-During your year abroad, you will follow the Chemistry course at your host institution.
-Many students find it valuable to undertake an extended practical project during this year which can be presented as part of your assessment for the year.
+During your year abroad, you will follow the chemistry course at your host institution.
+Many students find it valuable to undertake an extended practical project during this year that can be presented as part of your assessment for the year.
 When you return to Leeds you will enter the final year of your MChem degree scheme.

 If you wish to study at an institution where the course is taught in a foreign language, such as French, you don’t need to be fluent in the language before you go.
 We will help prepare you with a specialist language module at Level 2 which introduces you to scientific vocabulary and enhances your conversational and comprehension skills.

 Students who spend a year in Europe through the ERASMUS programme also receive a maintenance grant for their year away and pay a reduced tuition fee for the year abroad.

 Practical work experience can help you decide on your career and improve your employability.
 On this course you have the option to apply to take a placement year module with organisations across the public, private and voluntary sectors in the UK, or overseas.